Netflix’s Messiah: Is the TV Show Rooted in Reality?

 David Koresh was the leader of the sect, who claimed that he was the Messiah, that he could talk to God and unlock the Seven Seals in the Book of Revelation.
 He was considered the “Lamb of God” and was apparently preparing his people for the apocalypse.

 Koresh had a strong following and lived with them in Mount Carmel.
-But outside sect, people were both sceptical and critical of him.
+But outside the sect, people were both skeptical and critical of him.
 The government raid took place after certain reports surfaced that Koresh had been sexually abusing minors and stocking weapons illegally.
 As the FBI raided, an open firing took place from both ends, resulting in a gunfight.
-Of course the government did not handle the situation very well as it all ultimately led to dozens of deaths that included women and children.
+Of course, the government did not handle the situation very well as it all ultimately led to dozens of deaths including women and children.

 Now, this connects directly to ‘Messiah’ in several ways.
-Despite not knowing whether or not Al Massih is real, it becomes clear that blind faith results in deaths of the innocent.
+Despite not knowing whether or not Al Massih is real, it becomes clear that blind faith results in the deaths of the innocent.
 It also connects to what Eva Geller speaks of when she tries to connect the dots with why Massih chose Texas.
-She states that it is because Texas is small town, with poverty, weapons, and where people strongly believing in the Bible and all that it says.
-It won’t be a far-stretch to believe that the show’s creators had similar thoughts in mind when they decided to have part of the story set in Texas.
+She states that it is because Texas is a small town, with poverty and weapons, and where people strongly believe in the Bible and all that it says.
+It won’t be a far stretch to believe that the show’s creators had similar thoughts in mind when they decided to have part of the story set in Texas.

 Palestinian Refugees and the Syrian Crisis